FF-GardenFn/personalized-news-bot/documentation/01_Overview/project_overview.md

 3.  **New Metrics**: Triangulation Divergence, Sentiment Neutrality, Temporal Recall.
 4.  **QA Improvements**: Quarterly audits, advanced human evaluation QA, formalized CI loop for QA.

-## Using the News Bot

-### Current Deployment

-The News Bot is currently deployed as a personal tool with a small group of beta testers (friends).

-### Integration Options

-Primary delivery is via Email.
-The system is designed with flexibility for future integration methods.

-### Customization

-1.  **Recipient Profiles**: Defining interests, professional needs, and context.
-2.  **Delivery Preferences**: Setting frequency, format, and timing.

 ## Conclusion

 The News Bot represents a significant research and development effort in personalized news curation, leveraging AI to transform information overload into actionable intelligence.
 The journey through multi-agent architectures has yielded valuable insights and highlighted critical challenges, particularly in ensuring robust inter-agent communication (e.g., JSON reliability) and overall pipeline integrity at scale.